shaoormunir/CookieGraph/README.md

-# WebGraph
+# CookieGraph

-Artifact release for the paper "WebGraph: Capturing Advertising and Tracking Information Flows for Robust Blocking", published at USENIX Security 2022.
+Artifact release for the paper "CookieGraph: Measuring and Countering use of First-Party Tracking Cookies".
 <hr/>

 ### Requirements